Guilouz/FLSUN-S1-Open-Source-Edition/README.md

 ## PREREQUISITES

 -	microSD card with small capacity (e.g. 128MB or 256MB) to flash motherboard firmware
--	microSD card with a minimum size of 16GB for FLSUN OS
+-	microSD card with a minimum size of 16GB for FLSUN OS (I recommend SanDisk Extreme PRO)

 <br />